TheFifthRider/simply-roleplaying-webapp/simplyroleplaying/markdown/character/tests.md

 ## Resolving Tests

-In most cases the gamemaster will determine what attribute(s) are applicable for the skill check in question and the player will offer up suggestions of skills and/or backgrounds that they have on their character sheet to add the dice associated with those skills and/or back grounds.
+In most cases the gamemaster will determine what attribute(s) are applicable for the skill check in question and the player will offer up suggestions of skills and/or backgrounds that they have on their character sheet to add the dice associated with those skills and/or backgrounds.
 A character can contribute one skill or background die to a test of ability up to the total amount allowed by their earned [skill milestones](/character/milestones/).

 > A player's thief character is attempting to persuade a local merchant to not question the legality of goods they're selling, so their gamemaster tells them that convincing the merchant is going to be a test of _Presence_.
 >